 Supply Your Own Devices

-Two caveats: 1.)
-If you purchase the incorrect item, be prepared to accept the electrician-supplied device.
+- Two caveats: First, if you purchase the incorrect item, be prepared to accept the electrician-supplied device.
 For instance, if you bought 15A outlets for a 20A circuit, these would not work.
-2.)
-Don't purchase items that are considered "tools of the trade," such as wire, staples, wire nuts, boxes, etc. Unless you have a prior arrangement with the electrician, you'll be stepping on toes.
+Second, don't purchase items that are considered "tools of the trade," such as wire, staples, wire nuts, boxes, etc. Unless you have a prior arrangement with the electrician, you'll be stepping on toes.

 Avoid Internet Huckster Middlemen